thatmattlove/hyperglass/.github/ISSUE_TEMPLATE/1-feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for hyperglass
-labels: enhancement
+labels: feature
-assignees: checktheroads
 ---

 <!--
 If the answer to any of these questions is "no", your feature request will most likely be rejected (but will still be considered).
-- Is the new feature only applicable to one Network Operating System (https://hyperglass.io/docs/platforms)?
+- Is the new feature _only_ applicable to one Network Operating System (https://hyperglass.io/docs/platforms)?
 - Would the new feature work only on mobile, or only on desktop?
 - Would the new feature only support IPv4, or IPv6?
 - Is the new feature something that can be reasonably customized by hyperglass end-users?